mosthustleanddesire/hustle_desire/_posts/2021-02-26-soldier_rhetoric.markdown

 ---
 layout: post
-title:  "Rhetoric of the Soldier"
+title:  "Falling into the Rhetoric of Frustration"
 author: Adam Halbur
 ---